Hospital PMI® at 63.4%

-(Tempe, Arizona) — Economic activity in the hospital subsector grew in October for the fifth consecutive month, say the nation’s hospital supply executives in the latest Hospital ISM® Report On Business®.
+(Tempe, Arizona) — Economic activity in the hospital subsector grew in October for the 17th consecutive month, say the nation’s hospital supply executives in the latest Hospital ISM® Report On Business®.

 About This Report